ModelInference/texada/README.md

     tar -zxvf spot-version.tar.gz

+You will need to provide the location of SPOT headers to uservars.mk, so make sure to extract to a logical place.
 Note that SPOT requires the installation of the [Boost](http://www.boost.org/) libraries.
 Its full functionality requires Python 2.0+ headers, but if these are not already installed, they can be omitted for the purposes of Texada.

 Navigate to the extracted SPOT folder and run these commands to install SPOT: